“For the sake of those who bear my name, I should wish it to be held in remembrance as that of one who,

-The name ‘Hume Partners’ was chosen to recognise the significant contribution made to Australia by its greatest explorer Hamilton Hume.
+The name ‘Hume Partners’ was chosen to recognize the significant contribution made to Australia by its greatest explorer Hamilton Hume.

 Australia’s two major financial capitals, Sydney and Melbourne, are indeed connected by the Hume Highway and it is these two cities where our foundation clients were based.

 Simply put, Hamilton Hume was Australia’s greatest explorer.
 He discovered Australia’s greatest rivers (Murray and Darling) and its richest farmlands and, in the harshest of conditions, self-funded the first overland expedition from Sydney to Melbourne.